Goofs and Saddles: Production notes

 The title Goofs and Saddles is a spoof of the term "hooves and saddles".
 Filming was completed on April 14–19, 1937.

 The Stooges' names in this short are Buffalo Billious (Curly), Wild Bill Hiccup (Moe), and Just Plain Bill (Larry).
 The cultural references are to, respectively, American Old West figures Buffalo Bill and Wild Bill Hickok, and Just Plain Bill, an iconic radio soap opera of the era.

+General Muster is a spoof on famous American Civil War and American Indian War General, George Armstrong Custer.

 The chase sequence on horseback would be recycled in 1954's Pals and Gals.

 This short has the smallest slap count.
 Moe smacks Curly softly on his head and he slaps Larry when he thought Larry pulled them off the horses after hitting a tree branch.